 "Why - you're Mambrian!" was my first response.
 She pronounced all her 'e's like 'a's.

 "So what?" she asked, scornfully.
 "Anyways, I'm fifteen and I'm called Tamara.
 What about you?"

 "Yasmine.
 Yasmine Tersdotter.
 I'm thirteen."
 I answered, quietly.
-"Just so you know, the Scareymonish include the children and women, but the Scareydaddies are the warriors, and most often men.
-And how do you know they plan on selling us?"
+"How do you know they plan on selling us?"

 "I overheard them, that's what."

 "Oh."
 All this was too much for me to take in.
 "Why do they want to - ?"
 I left the last part unspoken.

 "Well, my ma fought fiercely in the JAK, so that's why I think they hate me.'

 "You mean they're sympathizers?"
 I knew JAK was the Jadian Army, but I wasn't quite sure what the K stood for.
 Maybe the 'Jadian Army of Knights'?
 Yes, that sounds right.

 "Shush!"
 Tamara said, her voice full of anger.
 Not at me, I hoped.
 "They can hear you if you talk that loud!"

 After that she left me to my thoughts.
 Maybe, if I could somehow distract them ... no, I'm tied up ...
 Or!
 What was that 'untie' spell?
 Oh, darn it!
 I don't know!